 2. Select Magefan Blog Extension - Recent Blog Posts as a widget Type, set the Design Theme and press the Continue button.

-Note: you can display featured posts on the Magento homepage
+Note: you can display featured posts on the Magento homepage the same way.
+Just

 There are different ways to install Magento 2 Extension: